HVAC industry statistics, 2026 edition

 Where do these HVAC statistics come from?

-Public sources: IBISWorld's 2024 US HVAC industry report, BLS QCEW under NAICS 238220, AHRI shipment data, ACCA workforce surveys, and Energy Star program data.
-Each stat block on this page cites the source it came from.
-We layer Orbital's own contractor universe and tech-stack agent data on top for the segment counts that public reports do not break out.
+Public sources: IBISWorld's 2024 US HVAC industry report for market size and segments, BLS QCEW under NAICS 238220 for technician headcount and wages, AHRI shipment data, ACCA workforce surveys, and Energy Star program data.
+The 167,717 company count is Orbital's own tracked HVAC contractor universe, refreshed continuously from site-level signals, not a BLS establishment estimate.
+Each stat block on this page cites the source it came from, and we layer Orbital's contractor universe and tech-stack agent data on top for the segment counts public reports do not break out.

 How current are these numbers?